Space Wombs

 The Next Billion Years

-I titled my forthcoming book Space Wombism: The Next Billion Years of Human Shelter because I believe the design decisions we make in this century will create path dependencies that constrain and enable human possibilities for an almost incomprehensible span of time.
-The habitats we build for the first orbital settlements will influence the habitats built for lunar colonies, which will influence the habitats built for Mars, which will influence the generation ships that carry human consciousness to other star systems.
+My forthcoming book, Space Wombism: The Next Billion Years of Human Shelter, is about how the design decisions we make in this century will establish path dependencies that constrain and enable human possibilities for an incomprehensible span of time.
+The habitats we build for the first orbital settlements will shape the habitats built for lunar colonies, which will in turn shape those built for Mars, which will eventually inform the generation ships that carry human consciousness to other star systems.

-Single-planet species do not persist.
-This is not pessimism.
-It is probability.
-Asteroids, supervolcanoes, pandemics, climate collapse, the list of existential threats grows longer than our strategies to address them.
-A colleague at NASA’s Jet Propulsion Laboratory has argued that humanity may only have a narrow window to become a spacefaring civilization, after which the opportunity becomes too difficult to pursue.
-The only durable solution is redundancy.
-Human consciousness must exist in multiple places, in habitats that can sustain it independently of Earth.
+Single-planet species do not persist, this is not pessimism but probability, grounded in the recognition that asteroids, supervolcanoes, pandemics, climate collapse, and the long catalog of existential threats continues to grow faster than our strategies to address them.
+A colleague at NASA's Jet Propulsion Laboratory, Scott Howe, argues that humanity may only have a narrow window in which to become a spacefaring civilization, after which the opportunity becomes prohibitively difficult to pursue.
+The only durable solution is redundancy, which means human consciousness must exist in multiple places, distributed across habitats that can sustain it independently of Earth.

-Design decisions we make in this century will create path dependencies that constrain and enable human possibilities for an almost incomprehensible span of time.
+Design decisions we make in this century will establish path dependencies that constrain and enable human possibilities for an incomprehensible span of time.

-But survival alone is not sufficient motivation for the kind of effort this requires.
-We need to understand that what we are building is something new in the history of life.
-For four billion years, every living thing on this planet has existed within a biosphere it did not create and could not control.
-Space habitats represent the first time life has constructed its own biosphere from scratch.
-This is an evolutionary threshold as significant as the emergence of multicellular organisms or the development of language.
-We are becoming a species that builds its own planetary conditions.
-We are becoming, in a sense, our own Earth.
+But survival alone is not sufficient motivation for the magnitude of effort this undertaking requires, and we need to understand that what we are building is something genuinely new in the history of life on this planet.
+For four billion years, every living thing on Earth has existed within a biosphere it did not create and could not meaningfully control, inheriting its conditions rather than authoring them.
+Space habitats represent the first time life has constructed its own biosphere from scratch, which marks an evolutionary threshold as significant as the emergence of multicellular organisms or the development of language.
+We are becoming a species that builds its own planetary conditions, which means we are becoming, in a meaningful sense, our own Earth.

 Dreaming in the Womb

-Bachelard wrote that to inhabit a space is to dream within it.
-The quality of the space determines the quality of the dream.
-A cramped room produces cramped thoughts.
-A vast landscape produces expansive ones.
-If this is true, and I believe the phenomenological evidence supports it, then the design of space habitats is a question about what kinds of dreams we want humanity to have.
+Bachelard wrote that to inhabit a space is to dream within it, and the quality of the space determines the quality of the dream that unfolds inside it.
+A cramped room produces cramped thoughts, and a vast landscape produces expansive ones; the shape of the enclosure quietly shapes the mind that lives inside it.
+If this is true, and I believe the phenomenological evidence supports it, then the design of space habitats becomes a question about what kinds of dreams we want humanity to have in the centuries ahead.

-Bachelard wrote that to inhabit a space is to dream within it.
-The quality of the space determines the quality of the dream.
+Bachelard wrote that to inhabit a space is to dream within it and the quality of the space determines the quality of the dream that unfolds inside it.

-I often think about this when I review habitat designs that treat crew spaces as afterthoughts – small, utilitarian, optimized for mass and volume at the expense of everything that makes a life worth living.
-These are habitats designed by people who think of spacecraft as machines.
-They are not thinking about what it means to raise a child in a corridor, to fall in love in a module the size of a studio apartment, to grieve in a place where you can never open a window.
+I often return to this question when I review habitat designs that treat crew spaces as afterthoughts, making them small and utilitarian, optimized for mass and volume at the expense of nearly everything that makes a life worth living.
+These are habitats designed by people who think of spacecraft as machines to be engineered, rather than homes to be inhabited.
+They are not thinking about what it means to raise a child in a corridor, to fall in love in a module the size of a studio apartment, or to grieve in a place where you can never open a window.

-The womb metaphor insists that we think differently.
-A womb is not optimized for efficiency.
-It is optimized for development – for producing a healthy, complete organism capable of thriving in the world it will enter.
-If we design our space habitats as wombs rather than as machines, we optimize for different outcomes.
-We ask not just whether the crew can survive, but whether they can flourish.
-Whether they can think new thoughts.
-Whether they can become something more than they were when they arrived.
+The womb metaphor insists that we think differently about this problem.
+A womb is not optimized for efficiency, but for development, for producing a healthy and complete organism capable of thriving in the world it will eventually enter.
+If we design our space habitats as wombs rather than machines, we optimize for different outcomes.
+We ask not just whether the crew can survive, but whether they can flourish, whether they can think new thoughts, and whether they can become something more than they were when they first arrived.

 If we design our space habitats as wombs rather than as machines, we optimize for different outcomes.
 We ask not just whether the crew can survive, but whether they can flourish.

-The astronaut Frank White coined the term “the Overview Effect” to describe the cognitive shift that occurs when humans see Earth from space – the sudden recognition of the planet as a single, fragile, borderless system.
-White and I have discussed the relationship between his work and mine.
-His insight is that seeing Earth from outside transforms consciousness.
-Mine is that the transformation is only possible because the astronaut is enclosed in a protective environment that permits the seeing.
-No womb, no Overview Effect.
-The two are inseparable.
+The philosopher and author Frank White coined the term "the Overview Effect" to describe the cognitive shift that occurs when humans see Earth from space, which is the sudden recognition of the planet as a single, fragile, and borderless system.
+White and I have discussed the relationship between his work and mine on several occasions; his insight is that seeing Earth from outside transforms consciousness, and mine is that the transformation is only possible because the astronaut is enclosed in a protective environment that permits the seeing in the first place.
+Without the womb there is no Overview Effect, the two are inseparable from one another.

 The Apollo astronaut Rusty Schweickart described the experience of leaving Earth as a kind of birth.
-Before his mission, he said, he had related to Earth the way a fetus relates to its mother –enclosed, sustained, unable to see her.
+Before his mission, he said, he had related to Earth the way a fetus relates to its mother, enclosed and sustained and unable to see her clearly.
 Only from orbit, on the other side of the atmosphere, could he see Earth as a whole and feel any real responsibility for her.
-He called it the Cosmic Birth Phenomenon.
+He called this the Cosmic Birth Phenomenon.

 Coming Home

-I still think about my grandmother’s stove.
-The way the heat moved through the room.
-The way the walls held the cold at bay.
-The way that small, warm space made it possible to sleep, to dream, to imagine a future that extended beyond the frozen landscape outside the window.
+I still think about my grandmother's stove, and the way the heat moved through the room on those long Siberian evenings when the temperature outside dropped beyond anything most people will ever experience.
+The walls held the cold at bay, and the small warm space made it possible to sleep, to dream, and to imagine a future that extended somewhere beyond the frozen landscape pressing against the window.

-That stove was a technology.
-Crude by modern standards, but a technology nonetheless – a system for converting fuel into the conditions necessary for human life.
-The space habitats we are building now are the same thing at a different scale, with higher stakes.
-They are stoves against the cold of the void, walls against the vacuum, warm rooms in which human consciousness can persist and grow.
+That stove was a technology, crude by modern standards but a technology nonetheless, a system for converting fuel into the conditions necessary for human life to continue through the night.
+The space habitats we are building now are the same at a different scale and with considerably higher stakes attached to their success.
+They are stoves against the cold of the void, walls against the vacuum, and warm rooms in which human consciousness can persist and grow across the centuries ahead of us.

-The light of consciousness took billions of years to emerge on this planet.
-It may be the rarest thing in the universe.
-Sheltering it, carrying it forward across deep time and deep space, is perhaps the only architectural project that matters at civilizational scale.
+The light of consciousness took billions of years to emerge on this planet, and it may well be the rarest and most fragile thing in the entire universe.
+Sheltering it, and carrying it forward across deep time and deep space, is perhaps the only architectural project that genuinely matters at civilizational scale, and everything else we build is in some sense a rehearsal for this larger task.

-We have always been womb-builders.
-Every hearth, every house, every city is a sphere constructed against the exterior.
-What changes now is the exterior.
-It is no longer winter.
-It is the cosmos itself.
-And the question is the same one my grandmother answered every night when she fed the stove: how do we keep the warmth alive until morning?
+We have always been womb-builders, throughout the span of human history and prehistory.
+Every hearth, every house, and every city is a sphere constructed against the exterior, a small interior carved out from the vastness of what lies beyond the walls.
+What changes now is the nature of that exterior, because it is no longer simply winter or wilderness or the dark outside the door.
+It is the cosmos itself, with all of its radiation and vacuum and indifference, and the question we face is the same one that has been answered every night for thousands of years in countless homes across the frozen parts of the world: how do we keep the warmth alive until morning.

 Anastasia Prosina is a space architect and the founder of Stellar Amenities, a space architecture and human spaceflight R&D firm in San Francisco.
 Her work has been featured in The Washington Post, CNN, ESA, Aerospace America, and MIT Press's Into the Anthropocosmos.
 She holds an MS in Space Architecture from the University of Houston and a B.Arch in Urban Planning from Novosibirsk State University of Architecture, Design and Art.
 Her book Space Wombism: The Next Billion Years of Human Shelter is forthcoming in 2026.